 Obviously, if you are buying a bike or a scooter you are going to be legally required to purchase motorcycle insurance.
 There are many options out there, so how do you choose the right one?

-We partner with a handful of leading insurance companies that offer a valued service to many of our customers, however, quite often the comparison websites tend to yield a competitive cross-section of bike/scooter insurers and premiums for you to choose from.
+We partner with a handful of leading insurance companies that offer a valued service to many of our customers, however, quite often the comparison websites tend to give a competitive cross-section of bike/scooter insurers and premiums for you to choose from.

-Motorcycle insurance advice
+Motorcycle insurance additional advice

 Whatever additional security devices, parts and accessories you can add to your bike to reduce your motorcycle insurance is worth consideration.
 These devices go beyond reducing your premium and will give you additional peace of mind too.